krisleech/wisper-sidekiq/README.md

 publisher.subscribe(MyListener, async: true)
 ```

-Note that the listener must be a class (or module), not an object.
-This is
+The listener must be a class (or module), not an object.
+This is because Sidekiq
-because Sidekiq can not reconstruct the state of an object.
-However a class is
+can not reconstruct the state of an object.
+However a class is easily reconstructed.
-easily reconstructed.

 When publshing events the arguments must be simple as they need to be
 serialized.
-For example instead of sending an ActiveRecord model as an argument
+For example instead of sending an `ActiveRecord` model as an argument
 use its id instead.

 See the [Sidekiq best practices](https://github.com/mperham/sidekiq/wiki/Best-Practices)